lyes996/chatbot/README.md

 For issues and questions, please open a GitHub issue.

+## 🚀 Deployment

+For detailed deployment instructions to Vercel, see [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md).

+Quick deploy:
+1. Configure environment variables on Vercel
+2. Deploy from GitHub
+3. Your chatbot is live!

 ---

-Built with ❤️ using Next.js, Supabase, and Ollama
+Built with ❤️ using Next.js, Supabase, and OpenAI